bezzad/Downloader/README.md

 - Set a dynamic speed limit on downloads (changeable speed limitation on the go).
 - Download files without storing them on disk and get a memory stream for each downloaded file.
 - Serializable download package (to/from `JSON` or `Binary`)
-- Live streaming support, suitable for playing music at the same time as downloading.
+- Live-streaming support, suitable for playing music at the same time as downloading.
 - Ability to download just a certain range of bytes of a large file.
 - Code is tiny, fast and does not depend on external libraries.
 - Control the amount of system memory (RAM) the Downloader consumes during downloading.